 From #[CommandHandler] on day one to sagas, orchestrators, event sourcing, outbox, and distributed messaging at scale — one package, same codebase, no forced migrations between growth stages.

-Works on the Laravel or Symfony you already run · Install with Composer · Configure with PHP attributes
+Works on the Laravel, Symfony, or Tempest you already run · Install with Composer · Configure with PHP attributes

 // Asynchronous command handler — that's the entire setup